oconpa/hugoHosting/content/challenge/_index.md

 As you progress through the challenges, the instructions will become more vague with more tasks to complete.
 Don't be disheartened, try your best, we believe in you.

+**IMPORTANT:** During these challenges you will not be required to edit any code other than **REPLACE ME**.
+The challenge will test you in seeing if you can find the appropriate replacement for where ever the REPLACE ME's appear.

 ![Challenge GIF](/img/challenge.gif)

 *For reference as you complete the challenges your app should run similar to **http://facial-hosting.s3-website-ap-southeast-2.amazonaws.com/***